Supreme-YS/Convergence_project/README.md

 # Convergence_project
-This repository is AIoT project about making smart recycling bin
+This repository is AIoT project about making AIRSM as AIoT Recycle Sorting Machine.